 © 2014 Baishideng Publishing Group Co., Limited.
 All rights reserved.

-Key words: Neuroendocrine Tumors; Aspirin; Cell Viability; Mammalian target of rapamycin protein
+Key words: Neuroendocrine tumors; Aspirin; Cell Viability; Mammalian target of rapamycin protein

 Core tip: We evaluated the effects of aspirin on pancreatic (BON1), bronchopulmonary (NCI-H727) and midgut (GOT1) NET cell lines and demonstrated that aspirin has potent antitumor properties in vitro.
 Aspirin caused a dose-dependent reduction of cell viability / cell proliferation, the inhibition of targets downstream of mTOR and the (compensatory) activation of the AKT and ERK signaling pathways.
 Treatment of BON1 and NCI-H727 cells with aspirin reduced the entry of these cells into the S phase of the cell cycle, and this effect was associated with the induction of p21 and reduced CDK4 and cyclin D3 expression.